EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 View
 ----

-The map being designed is rendered in map views.
+The current map appears in the map views.
 You can interact with these interfaces using the :menuselection:`View` tools (see :ref:`working_canvas` for more information).
 For example, you can: